eclipse-archived/ceylon-lang.org/code/website/push-change.md

 ## When will I see my change online?

-Within five minutes after a change is pushed to master.
+Within 30 seconds to a minute, you should see the change online after it is pushed to GitHub.